Selective inference after convex clustering with $\ell_1$ penalization: Discussion

-Similarly as in the one-dimensional case, we provide numerical experiments (Section \ref{sec:numer-exper-p}) that both confirm the validity of the test procedure and demonstrate its power to validate when the clustering procedure successfully yields clusters with significant signal difference for individual variables.
-These numerical experiments (as well as those in Section \ref{sec:numerical-experiments-1d}) also indicate that inference post-clustering is challenging, in that statistical procedures that do not account for the data-driven nature of the clustering are strongly anti-conservative.
-Indeed, the standard Wilcoxon test wrongly indicates signal differences across clusters in many cases where there is actually no difference.
 Note that the numerical experiments are focused on the hierarchical-clustering-based aggregation of one-dimensional clusterings, as described in Section \ref{subsection:test:after:aggregation}.
 In future investigations, it would be relevant to quantify the benefit brought by alternative aggregation methods.
 Indeed, a flexibility of our framework is that our statistical guarantees hold for any aggregation procedure.